Documentation

 MakeNanoWork operates as a server API and is intended for use exclusively with your backend server.
 Exposing your API key to client-side applications will most certainly compromise the security of your account.

-The payment process begins with a request to MakeNanoWork for a temporary payment address.
-Customers must send their payment to this address to ensure proper identification.
-These temporary addresses, referred to as "links," can be customized with additional data to help identify the order, basket, or user associated with the transaction.
+The payment process begins with a request to the MakeNanoWork API for a temporary Nano payment address.
+Customers will send their Nano to this generated address to complete the payment.
+These temporary addresses (referred to as "links") can be customized with additional data to help identify the order, basket, or user associated with the transaction.
 Each link has a maximum lifespan of 30 minutes and includes a unique Nano account address, which should be used only once.
-You should not explicitly forbid payments links with a past expiration date, as MakeNanoWork might grant grace periods in case a user initiates a payment close to a link expiration date.
-Please note that MakeNanoWork only supports transactions with a minimum value of 0.1 XNO.
-Any amount below this threshold will be irretrievably lost.
-Similarly, MakeNanoWork will not accept payments above 1000XNO without prior consultation.
+You should ensure your customers send money using a correct, valid link.

 Through your management panel, you can configure a forward address and a webhook URL.
-Once funds are received from your customers, MakeNanoWork will forward 99% of the payment to the designated forward address.
-Upon successful transfer, a webhook will be triggered once.
-If your server fails to receive the webhook, you can verify the status of your payment links using our REST API.
-Each link is assigned a unique ID, which should be stored in your database for future reference and interaction with the REST API.
+Once the customer currency is received, MakeNanoWork will forward it to this forward address, minus the operating fee.
+Upon successful transfer, a webhook call will be triggered only once to the address you configured, if you did configure one.
+In any case, you can verify the status of your payment links using our API.
+Each link has a unique ID, which should be stored in your database for future reference and interaction with the API.

-* (1) Include Relevant Metadata: Please provide any metadata that will assist in identifying the cart, customer, or invoice associated with the transaction being processed.
+* (1) Optionally include relevant metadata: Provide any metadata that will assist in identifying the cart, customer, or invoice associated with the transaction being processed.

 All dates used in responses are at UTC time.